Create a Replication

 One or more expressions, to be used as filters, can be entered into the Filter Expression field.
 The expression is matched against documents' ids, field-names, values, and extended attributes, within the source bucket.
 Each document that provides a successful match is replicated.
 Documents that do not provide a match are not replicated.

 Optionally, a document’s id can be entered into the interactive field adjacent to the Test Filter button.
 When the button is clicked, a match is attempted on the specified document.
 If the match is successful, a green match notification is displayed; otherwise, an orange no match is displayed.

-Click on the Advanced Replication Settings control, on the Add Replication dialog.
+Left-click on the Advanced Replication Settings control, in the Add Replication dialog.
 The UI expands vertically, to reveal the following: